Mikkomario/Utopia-Genesis-Scala/README.txt

         Changed standardized cubic bezier to a more generic standaradized velocity path

         VectorLike.combineWith(...) -syntax changed to include two parameter lists

+        Point from map creation altered to accept other super types of Axis2D as keys

     Fixes